 Why am I shouting so far that they are important?
 They are important because,

 - They are the source of water in rivers live Cauvery, Thamirabarani, Vaigai.
-These rivers are perennial and they never go dry like the Ganges in the North India.
-River Ganges is perennial because it is fed by a melting glacier all the year round.
+These rivers are perennial and they never go dry like the Ganges in North India.
+River Ganges is perennial because it is fed by a melting glacier all year-round.
 There is no ice in the Western Ghats and yet these rivers manage to supply water all round the year.
 The reason behind this is the presence of Shola forests.

 - They are home to several endemic species of plants and animals.
 Endemic means that they can exist only in that specific region and not found in any other part of the world.
 Without these forests, they lose their habitat and they will eventually go extinct.